DeLaTorre-23/Portfolio/README.md

 # portfolio-website-CF
 <delaTorre/>

-This is my own Portfolio build with HTML and CSS.
+This is my own Portfolio built with HTML and CSS.